 ‘Colour depth’ - default 16 – range 8 – 64 in 8 bit steps

 Note: The indented options are selected with the main option; for example, to create a ‘Super-bias’, select ‘Bias frames’ and Super-bias’.
-Similarly, for median combined frames.
+Similarly, for median combined frames, select Median

-‘Map Defects’ – Create a ‘Defect map’ - ‘Defect map’ is created from Dark frames – as many as available (1 dark frame is OK).
-A single dark frame ‘Defect map’ is superior to a single dark.
-Use Defect map in place of a Master dark.
+‘Map Defects’ – ‘Defect map’ is created using Dark frames - a single dark frame ‘Defect map’ is superior to a single dark.

 - ‘Super-bias’ – Create a (master) ‘Super-bias’ - significant random noise reduction in the Master bias frame, results in cleaner calibration of flat and light frames.